 First, install the free Accessibility Checker WordPress plugin.

 For every ARIA Hidden warning that is flagged on your page, assess the element and determine if it is truly correct to hide the element from assistive technology users.
-If it is appropriate to hide the element, then you can safely “ignore” the warning.
+If it is appropriate to hide the element, you can safely “ignore” the warning.
 If it is not appropriate to hide the element, then you will need to remove aria-hidden="true"

 from the element’s code.